 Colorado Voters Could End TABOR Refunds

-Colorado voters will decide whether to repeal a provision of the state’s Taxpayer’s Bill of Rights (TABOR) that requires the state and local governments to refund excess revenues to residents, in this November’s general election.
+Colorado voters will decide whether to suspend a provision of the state’s Taxpayer’s Bill of Rights (TABOR) that requires the state government to refund excess revenues to residents, in this November’s general election.

 TABOR, added to the state constitution in 1992, requires voter approval of tax increases, limits increases in government spending to inflation plus population growth, and forces officials to refund excess revenues to the taxpayers.

 Colorado is the only state with such a strong limit on increases in spending.
 Over the decades, officials have returned more than $3 billion to business and individual taxpayers.

 Gov. Jared Polis (D) signed into law H.B.
 1257, which puts the proposition on the fall ballot, and H.B.
 1258, which would allocate the additional revenue to education and transportation programs if voters approve the referendum, on June 3.
 H.B.
 1257 received the needed majority approval in both houses of the Colorado General Assembly, including all the votes cast by Democrats plus one from a Republican state Senator.

 Funds Could Be Diverted

 The state government is just trying to take away more money that belongs to taxpayers, says Rep. Kim Ransom (R-Littleton).

 “These are refunds that the taxpayers are entitled to,” Ransom said.
 “We do not have an income problem.
 We have a spending problem.”

 The additional funds could be diverted and may not materialize at all, says Michael Fields, executive director of Colorado Rising Action, which advocates for limited government.